-For some classes of policy, interim bonus may be payable for the period between the previous bonus declaration date and the policy payout date.
-Rates are declared at each bonus declaration and are generally, but not always, set equal to the regular bonus rate declared at that time.
+Interim bonus rates are declared at each bonus declaration and are generally, but not always, set equal to the regular bonus rate declared at that time.
 However, interim bonus rates are not guaranteed and could be changed at any time.